darshan-dudhoria/saas_revenue_metrics/README.md

 The MRR metric, being a non-GAAP metric, is not easily ascertainable from the accounting and financial records of the business.

-This script helps in calculation of MRR on a daily and monthly basis.
+This script helps in calculation of MRR on a day-wise and monthly basis.

 ## Features
 Supports calculation for multiple types of customer subscription plans.
 It will give output on plan-wise and overall basis.